mattfarina/drupal-doxygen-base/README.md

  * In the config.doxy file the PROJECT_NAME to the name of the module and PROJECT_NUMBER to the version of the module.
  * And the module to the base directory of this project.
  * Remove the developer directory.
-This file holds the hook documentation for Drupal 6 and is not needed for a module.
+This directory holds the hook documentation for Drupal 6 and is not needed for a module.
  * In the file documentation/docs.php update the page title and description to that of the module.
    Add additional pages as needed following the [Doxygen Commands](http://www.stack.nl/~dimitri/doxygen/commands.html) for the page tag.
- * From the command link execute `doxygen config.doxy`.
+ * From the command line execute `doxygen config.doxy`.
 This will generate the documentation and put it in the new directory docs/html.
  * Open up your browser to docs/html/index.html.

 ## Custom Configs